echujon/arielsdoodles/content/goKitty.md

 ## Setup:
 1. Remove Mouse cards.
 2. Shuffle the deck, deal 3 cards to each player.
-3. Give each player 3 Seek Tokens.
+3. Give each player 3 Pounce Tokens.
 4. Add Mouse cards back and reshuffle to form the draw deck.
 5. The player who last saw a kitty goes first, or the player to the left of the dealer.
 6. Turns proceed clockwise.